 How To Boost Your Engagement On Twitter

-With 330 million active users, Twitter is the second largest social network worldwide and THE place to be for individuals, and businesses to engage with their audiences and build their brands.
+With 353 million active users, Twitter is one of the largest social network worldwide and THE place to be for individuals, and businesses to engage with their audiences and build their brands.
 More than 48% of users log in to Twitter every day.

 Starting with only 140 characters for each message, Twitter has relaxed the character restriction to 280 characters plus leaving more space for links and images.
 Twitter has also introduced videos and life broadcasts, chats, stories, polls, and many more features for communication and marketing.
 However, it will still keep its character as a short messaging service.